label32/LootProtect/README.md

 For the above, you can type /lp enable OR /lp 1 to enable, etc.

+If a player does not own the storage or are not a friend of the owner, they cannot share/unshare it.

+If Friends/Clans/Teams support is NOT enabled, players can share/unshare items they own.
+If any of those features are enabled, they can still share/unshare to players not in their friend list, etc.

 ### Permissions
-  - lootprotect.all - Player overrides all access controls
+  - lootprotect.all - Player overrides all access controls (for admins/moderators/etc.)
-  - lootprotect.admin - Player can run the /lp command
+  - lootprotect.admin - Player can run the /lp command (for admins/moderators/etc.)
+  - lootprotect.share - Player can run the /share and /unshare commands
   - lootprotect.player - Player boxes protected (only if RequirePermission is true)

 ### Configuration